Steffo99/lihzahrd/README.md

 The documentation is available [here](https://gh.steffo.eu/lihzahrd/html/).

-It's a bit messy and incomplete, as I still have not figured out the meaning of some data, and the code is in need of some refactoring.

-If you know something that isn't present in the documentation, please let me know [with an issue](https://github.com/Steffo99/lihzahrd/issues/new)!
+If you know something that is missing in the documentation, please let me know [with an issue](https://github.com/Steffo99/lihzahrd/issues/new)!

 ## PyPy

-`lihzahrd` is compatible with [PyPy](https://www.pypy.org), a faster implementation of Python!
+`lihzahrd` is compatible with [PyPy](https://www.pypy.org), an alternative implementation on Python!

 If you think that parsing a world takes too much time, you can use PyPy to reduce the required time by a factor of ~3!